 Do you enjoy a beer or two while waiting for the line to twitch?
 Some charters are okay with a few cold ones, although many explicitly forbid any alcohol on board.
 Drinking and fishing could be dangerous for a number of reasons.
 Do you bring your own food and drinks, or is that included in the price?

 By the way, whatever you do, do not bring bananas on board!
 This is considered serious bad luck by many captains.
 We’re not sure where this dietary discrimination originates from, but we’d love to hear from you if you know the story.

 The ‘How’ of finding a perfect charter

 Secondly, have I mentioned they are much more convenient?
-The pressure of heeding every advice and checking off each of the to-do’s that make the content of this post are transferred from yours to someone else’s competent shoulders.
+The pressure of checking off every to-do in this this post is transferred to someone else’s experienced shoulders.
 You just let the agency know exactly what your preferences are, and they’ll track down the charter suited to those specific needs.